Ovary

 Board review style answer #2

-D. ARID1A.
+A. ARID1A.
 Of the 5 genes listed, mutations in tumor suppressor gene ARID1A are most commonly identified in endometriosis and endometriosis associated carcinomas.
 Many studies suggest that loss of ARID1A expression is an early driver mutation.
 Other common molecular alterations include mutations in PTEN, PIK3CA, KRAS and to a lesser extent, microsatellite instability with MMR protein loss.
-TP53 and CDKN2A mutations are rare.
-BRAF mutations are not associated with endometriosis.
+Answer D is incorrect because PTEN mutations are less frequent.
+Answers E and C are incorrect because TP53 and CDKN2A mutations are rare.
+Answer B is incorrect because BRAF mutations are not associated with endometriosis.

 Comment Here